Samuel “Sambo” Anderson (?-1845)

 Public domain image

 While living enslaved at Mount Vernon, Anderson worked as a carpenter.
-He helped build and repair plows, carts, wheels, door and window frames, livestock pens, fishing boats, and even coffins.
+He helped build and repair plows, carts, wheels, door and window frames, livestock pens, fishing boats, and coffins.
 Anderson and other skilled craftsmen also built the storehouses, barns, and overseer’s houses at Washington’s plantation.
-Although the wooden mantle on the Mount Vernon mansion’s dining room fireplace was designed by Bernard Sears, an English craftsman in 1775, Anderson and other enslaved craftsmen actually built the structure.
+Although the wooden mantle on the Mount Vernon mansion’s dining room fireplace was designed by Bernard Sears, an English craftsman, in 1775, Anderson and other enslaved craftsmen actually built the structure.
 The work of Anderson and other skilled craftsmen ensured that Mount Vernon was virtually self-sufficient.

-Anderson settled into a house on Little Hunting Creek not far from Mount Vernon to live near his family which resided at the River Farm section of the Washington plantation.
+Anderson settled into a house on Little Hunting Creek not far from Mount Vernon to live near his family, who resided at the River Farm section of the Washington plantation.
 He continued to hunt wild game, selling it to local families and hotels to earn money.
 In 1806, Virginia banned free African Americans from owning firearms without a license.
 In 1807, Anderson applied for and received permission from the Fairfax County Court to keep a gun.